Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Introduction

-Several experimental studies of nuclear deformation in heavy ion collision have been carried at RHIC~\cite{Adamczyk:2015obl,Giacalone:2021udy} and the LHC~\cite{Acharya:2018ihu,Sirunyan:2019wqp,Aad:2019xmh}, focusing mostly on the relation between $\beta_2$ and $v_2$ in the UCC.
-However, the most striking evidences are provided by the recent measurement of $\lr{v_2^2\delta[\pT]}$ and $\lr{(\delta [\pT])^3}$ in $^{197}$Au+$^{197}$Au and $^{238}$U+$^{238}$U collisions at RHIC~\cite{jjia}.
-The large prolate deformation of $^{238}$U yields a large negative contribution to $\lr{v_2^2\delta[\pT])}$ and large positive contribution to $\lr{(\delta [\pT])^3}$, consistent with Fig.~\ref{fig:1} discussed above.
+Several experimental studies of nuclear deformation in heavy ion collisions have been carried at RHIC~\cite{Adamczyk:2015obl,Giacalone:2021udy} and the LHC~\cite{Acharya:2018ihu,Sirunyan:2019wqp,ATLAS:2019dct}, focusing mostly on the relation between $\beta_2$ and $v_2$ in the UCC.
+However, the most striking evidence is provided by the recent measurement of $\lr{v_2^2\delta[\pT]}$ and $\lr{(\delta [\pT])^3}$ in $^{197}$Au+$^{197}$Au and $^{238}$U+$^{238}$U collisions at RHIC~\cite{jjia}.
+The large prolate deformation of $^{238}$U yields a large negative contribution to $\lr{v_2^2\delta[\pT])}$ and a large positive contribution to $\lr{(\delta [\pT])^3}$, consistent with the picture in Fig.~\ref{fig:1} discussed above.
 A few model studies on the feasibility of constraining triaxiality in heavy ion collisions appeared recently~\cite{Jia:2021wbq,Jia:2021tzt,Bally:2021qys}.
-In light of these measurements and model work, we aim to clarify, via a Monte-Carlo Glauber model and a transport model, the influence of deformation on the cumulants of $\varepsilon_2$ and $[\pT]$.
-Remarkably, we found that the $\beta_2$ and $\gamma$ dependencies of these observables follow a very simple parametric functional form.
-In particular, we find that $\lr{\varepsilon_2^2}$ and $\lr{\delta (d_{\perp})^3}$ can be well described by a function of the $a'+b'\beta_2^2$ form, while $\lr{\varepsilon_2^2\delta d_{\perp}}$ and $\lr{\delta (d_{\perp})^3}$ by a function of the $a'+(b'+c'\cos(3\gamma))\beta_2^3$ form, with $b'$ and $c'$ nearly independent of the size of the collision systems.
-This finding provides a motivation for a collision system scan of nucleus with similar $\beta_2$ but different $\gamma$ values, which may provide additional insight on the question of shape evolution and shape coexistence~\cite{Heyde2011}.
+In light of these measurements and model work, I aim to clarify, via a Monte-Carlo Glauber model and a transport model, the influence of deformation on the cumulants of $\varepsilon_2$ and $[\pT]$.
+Remarkably, one finds that the $\beta_2$ and $\gamma$ dependencies of these observables follow very simple parametric functional forms.
+In particular, one finds that $\lr{\varepsilon_2^2}$ and $\lr{\delta (d_{\perp})^3}$ can be well described by a function of the $a'+b'\beta_2^2$ form, while $\lr{\varepsilon_2^2\delta d_{\perp}}$ and $\lr{\delta (d_{\perp})^3}$ by a function of the $a'+(b'+c'\cos(3\gamma))\beta_2^3$ form, with $b'$ and $c'$ nearly independent of the size of the collision systems.
+This finding provides a motivation for a collision system scan of nuclei at ultrarelativistic energies with similar $\beta_2$ but different $\gamma$ values, which may provide additional insight on the question of shape evolution and shape coexistence~\cite{Heyde2011} in low-energy nuclear structure physics.